Strawberry And Rhubarb Jam (No Pectin)

 How To Make This Rhubarb and Strawberry Jam

-This is not a difficult recipe, but it does require quite a bit of time on the stove.
+This homemade Strawberry Rhubarb Jam is not a difficult recipe, but it does require quite a bit of time on the stove.
 Save it for a weekend project so you’re not rushed when making it.
 In total you will get roughly 3 x 250ml / 8oz jars with a little left over for you to sample.

-- Cut off the green leafy section of the rhubarb then wash and dry the stems.
+- Cut off the green leafy section of the rhubarb and discard it then wash and dry the stems.
 Chop into roughly 1cm / 0.5-inch slices and place in a large pot.
 I used a Le Creuset casserole for this.

 - Slice off the green stem of the strawberries, wash and dry, then chop them into quarters.
 Drop these into the pot with the rhubarb.

-- Turn the stove onto a medium heat and warm the honey so it becomes more liquid.
-This makes it easier to stir the ingredients together.
+- Turn the stove onto a medium heat and stir everything gently until the honey is liquid.

 - To test that the jam has set correctly, take the saucer out of the freezer and drop a teaspoon of jam onto it.
 Let it sit for a minute then run your finger through the middle.
 If the jam stays separated, it’s ready.
 If it rushed back to form a blob it needs to cook a little longer.
 Keep repeating this test until the jam remains separated on the cold saucer.